-(a) Admission, including a requirement that each student in the program must have a current license to practice as a registered professional nurse in the United States or any of its territories;
+- (1) Admission, including a requirement that each student in the advanced nursing program must have a current license to practice as a registered professional nurse in the United States or any of its territories; - (2) transfer students; - (3) readmission; - (4) counseling and guidance; - (5) progression criteria; - (6) student representation in faculty governance; - (7) graduation; - (8) oral and written English proficiency as specified in K.A.R.
+60-3-106; - (9) the difference between the student role and the employee role; - (10) refund policies governing all fees and tuition paid by the student; and - (11) ethical practices for the performance of activities, including recruitment, admission, and advertising. - (b) Each advanced nursing program shall have a written policy providing information to all students regarding licensure denial pursuant to K.S.A.
+65-1120, and amendments thereto.
+The information shall be provided to each student before admission to the advanced nursing program.
+(Authorized by K.S.A.
+2023_Supp.
+74-1106; implementing K.S.A.
+65-1133; effective March 31, 2000; amended April 20, 2007; amended Feb.
+7, 2025.)

-(b) transfer students;

-(c) readmission;

-(d) counseling and guidance;

-(e) progression criteria;

-(f) student representation in faculty governance; and

-(g) graduation.

-History: (Authorized by and implementing K.S.A.
-65-1133; effective March 31, 2000; amended April 20, 2007.)

-60-17-109.
-Reports.

-- (a) Each advanced nursing education program shall submit an annual report to the board on or before June 15 of each year, which shall include all of the following data: - (1) Any changes in program policies, the organizing framework for the curriculum, and program objectives or outcomes;

-(2) a description of faculty responsibilities for required advanced nursing courses;

-- (3) the name, license number, academic credentials, employment date, and full- or part-time status of each member of the program faculty; - (4) the name, license number, academic credentials, professional experience, and place of practice for each preceptor; - (5) a description of the nurse administrator's teaching responsibilities;

-(6) the name and address of each affiliating agency;

-(7) student enrollment, retention, and graduation statistics;

-(8) faculty hiring, retention, and separation statistics;

-(9) the total number of library holdings and the number of holdings regarding nursing;

-- (10) for the most recent year, either a list of new library and audiovisual acquisitions or the budget spent on library and audiovisual acquisitions; - (11) a response to the recommendations and requirements identified by the board based on the program's last annual report or the last survey visit; and

-(12) any proposed changes to the program.

-(b) If the advanced nursing education program fails to meet requirements of the board or to submit required reports within a designated period of time, the program shall be removed from the list of accredited nursing education programs after it has received notice and has been given an opportunity to be heard.
-These proceedings shall be conducted in accordance with the provisions of K.S.A.
-77-512 and amendments

-History: (Authorized by and implementing K.S.A.
-65-1133; effective March 31, 2000.)
+- Reports. (a) Each advanced nursing program shall submit an annual report to the board on or before June 30 of each year, which shall include all of the following data: - (1) Any changes in advanced nursing program policies, the organizing framework for the curriculum, and advanced nursing program objectives or outcomes and all curriculum changes as specified in K.A.R.
+60-17-105; - (2) faculty responsibilities for required advanced nursing courses; - (3) the name, license number, academic credentials, employment date, and full-time or part-time status of each member of the advanced nursing program faculty; - (4) the name, license number, academic credentials, professional experience, and place of practice for each preceptor; - (5) the nurse administrator's teaching responsibilities; - (6) the name and address of each affiliating agency; - (7) student enrollment, retention, and graduation statistics; - (8) faculty hiring, retention, and separation statistics; - (9) the total number of library holdings and the number of holdings regarding nursing; - (10) for the most recent year, the budget spent on library and audiovisual acquisitions for the advanced_nursing program; - (11) a response to the recommendations and requirements identified by the board based on the advanced nursing program's last annual report or the last site visit; - (12) any proposed changes to the advanced nursing program; - (13) an audited fiscal report covering the previous two years, including a statement of income and expenditures; - (14) any complaints involving KSBN educational statutes and regulations; - (15) a description of the practices used to safeguard the health and well-being of students; and - (16) a copy of the school's current catalog. - (b) If the advanced nursing program fails to meet requirements of the board or to submit required reports within a designated period of time, the advanced nursing program shall be notified and given the opportunity for_a hearing regarding the board's intent to remove the program from the list of approved advanced nursing programs.
+(Authorized by K.S.A.
+2023 Supp.
+74-1106; implementing K.S.A.
+65-1133; effective March 31, 2000; amended Feb.
+7, 2025.)

-60-17-110.
-Discontinuing an advanced practice registered nurse program.
+50-17-110 Discontinuing an advanced practice registered nurse program .
 Each school terminating its program shall submit, for board approval, the school's plan for its currently enrolled students and for disposition of its records.

-History: (Authorized by K.S.A.
+(Authorized by K.S.A.
 65-1129 and K.S.A.
-2010 Supp.74-1106; implementing K.S.A.
+2010 Supp.
+74-1106; implementing K.S.A.
 65-1133, as amended by L. 2011, ch.
 114, sec.
 47; effective March 31, 2000; amended April 20, 2007; amended May 18, 2012.)